johnniewalker/svn-ancestry/README.md

 So, in order to perform a successful [`svnadmin load`](http://svnbook.red-bean.com/en/1.7/svn.ref.svnadmin.c.load.html) of the selected commits, we must ensure that there is an appropriate directory structure for any svn-added files.
 For any file to be added, the parent directory must exist already or a svn add command must exist somewhere in the preceeding commit history.

-The question is: **How do we programmatically determine the paths of those parent directories?**
+The question is: **How do we determine the paths of those parent directories?**